This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 US AI policy roles have the potential to be highly impactful, and span a wide range of activities, from research to operations to stakeholder engagement.
 As such, there are roles within this domain for people with many different skill sets.
 Nonetheless, for some people we think there are likely to be even better options.

 - If you can get into a top 10 computer science PhD to work on machine learning, then you should consider AI safety engineering or AI safety research.
+People with both technical expertise and the skills to navigate a government role could be very valuable and effective in the policy world though.

 - If you are not a US citizen, then you will want to consider a wider range of options.
-It is probably worth still considering US AI policy though, especially if you have a chance of becoming a naturalized US citizen in the future.
+It is probably worth still considering US AI policy though, especially if you have a chance of becoming a naturalised US citizen in the future.
 It is also worth considering other AI policy options, such as working on AI in academia, in a think tank, within the UK civil service, or as a specialist at the intersection of China and AI.
 It is also worth considering our other priority paths.

-We’ve argued that the US Government is likely to be a key actor in the development and deployment of advanced AI systems.
+We’ve argued that the US government is likely to be a key actor in the development and deployment of advanced AI systems.
 One of the main mechanisms that could lead to negative outcomes from deploying advanced AI systems is a race to the bottom on AI safety.
-Governments are likely to be key actors that could contribute to an environment leading to such a race, or could actively prevent one.
+Governments are likely to be key actors that could contribute to an environment leading to such a race or could actively prevent one.
 As a result we argued that US AI public policy could be one of the most important issues this century.

 We gave some arguments for and against working on US AI policy, but overall we argued that if you have the following list of traits, then you may have a decent shot at becoming a senior AI policymaker, and that a career in US AI policy may be one of the most impactful things that you could do:

-- Are thoughtful and have good judgment
+- Are thoughtful and have good judgement

 - Are an American citizen (though similar roles can be good options for other nationalities.)